CMU-17-214/f2023/assignments/hw1.md

 The assignment is worth 150 points.
 We will grade the assignment with this rubric:

-**New card organizer (50pt):**
+**New card organizer (55pt):**

-- [ ] 30: The solution implements the above specification correctly and nothing more for both languages (partial credit 20pt for one language)
+- [ ] 25: The solution implements the above specification correctly and nothing more for both languages (partial credit 15pt for one language)
 - [ ] 5: The TypeScript implementation is reasonably well documented, using the API documentation style of the language.
 - [ ] 5: The Java implementation is reasonably well documented, using the API documentation style of the language.
 - [ ] 5: The TypeScript implementation is clean & concise.
 It does not introduce unnecessary variables, dead or out-commented code, particularly strange indentation.
 It follows coding conventions of the language.
 - [ ] 5: The Java implementation is clean & concise.
 It does not introduce unnecessary variables, dead or out-commented code, particularly strange indentation.
 It follows coding conventions of the language.
+* [ ] 10: The implementation in both languages is well organized and does not expose unnecessary implementation details (encapsulation) and it programs against interfaces, not classes. (partial credit 5pt for one language)

-**Command-line processing (65pt):**
+**Command-line processing (60pt):**

 - [ ] 15: The implementation in both languages makes use of an external library, imported through a package manager (partial credit 10pt for one language)
-- [ ] 30: The implementation in both languages parses and validates target files for card decks and all 4 options listed above.
+- [ ] 25: The implementation in both languages parses and validates target files for card decks and all 4 options listed above.
 It rejects invalid options or arguments with an error message.
-Examples of invalid options or arguments include negative numbers for repetitions and organizers that don't exist or contain numbers.  (partial credit 20pt for one language)
+Examples of invalid options or arguments include negative numbers for repetitions and organizers that don't exist or contain numbers.  (partial credit 15pt for one language)
 - [ ] 20: The implementation in both languages responds correctly to the command-line options -- opens the right card deck, uses the right organization strategies, lists help, etc. (partial credit 15pt for one language)

 **Infrastructure and style (35pt):**

+* [ ] 10: The URL submitted to Canvas is in the specified format and links to a specific commit.
 * [ ] 5: Most commits are reasonably cohesive
 * [ ] 5: Most commit messages are reasonably descriptive
 * [ ] 5: The TypeScript build passes on GitHub Actions, including the automated style checks.
 * [ ] 5: The Java build passes on GitHub Actions, including the automated style checks.
 * [ ] 5: The implementation in both languages does not introduce unnecessary variables, dead or out-commented code, particularly strange indentation.
 It follows coding conventions of the language. (partial credit 3pt for one language)
-* [ ] 10: The implementation in both languages is well organized and does not expose unnecessary implementation details (encapsulation) and it programs against interfaces, not classes. (partial credit 5pt for one language)